fenago/react-graphql-course/md/lab_2.md

 app.listen(8000, () => console.log('Listening on port 8000!'));
 ```

 To match all paths, you use an asterisk, which generally stands for
 [any] in the programming environment, as we have done it in the
 preceding [app.get] line.

-The first parameter for all [app.METHOD] functions are the path to
-match.
-From here, you can provide an unlimited list of callback
-functions, which are executed one by one.
-We are going to look at this
-feature later in the *Routing with Express.js* section.

-A callback always receives the client request as the first parameter and
-the response as the second parameter, which the server is going to send.
-Our first callback is going to use the [send] response method.

-The [send] function sends merely the HTTP response.
-It sets the
-HTTP body as specified.
-So, in our case, the body shows [Hello
-World!], and the [send] function takes care of all necessary
-standard HTTP headers, such as [Content-Length].

 The last step to make our server publicly available is to tell
 Express.js on which port it should listen for requests.
 In our code, we